shapeoko/Docs/content/firstjob.md

 ##Export G-Code

 Export Your g-code!
 Your coaster should look a little goofy right now, with colors and curves representing the toolpaths.
 That's OK, imagine those toolpaths as a map for your bit to follow.
-Once you have calculated all toolpaths, let's go ahead an export the file.
+Once you have calculated all toolpaths, let's go ahead and export the file.
 Click CAM -> export g-code.
 A couple of things to remember on this screen.

     The order should go:
     letter_pocket